Helping Clients With Child Custody And Visitation Challenges

 Informal factors are also important in the decision-making process.
 A judge will favor the parent who is more likely to set aside his or her personal differences with the other in order to enhance the welfare of the children.
 Family judges also look for the parent who will encourage a healthy relationship between the children and the other parent.
 Although women are often favored in child custody decisions, each family’s situation is unique, and the court will consider all relevant information in rendering a decision.

 If you have children and are going through a divorce, retaining an experienced child custody attorney will help ensure that your children’s best interests are represented in the process.
-Child custody attorneys are familiar with the complex set of family laws that govern divorce and may even be familiar with certain judges and their rulings, which aids in the construction of effective cases when matters go to court.
-By attempting to resolve disputes early on, a child custody attorney can also help avoid the need for a trial altogether, often acting as a mediator, thereby preventing a potentially stressful situation.
-With over 15 years of experience in New Jersey family law, East Brunswick child custody attorney Frank Tournour has helped hundreds of parents involved in divorce to protect the interests of their children.
-He will take every measure to ensure that your children will be provided for.
-Please contact our office in East Brunswick, New Jersey, to speak with an experienced child custody attorney today.
+Child custody attorneys are familiar with the complex set of family laws that govern divorce and may even be familiar with certain judges and their rulings, which aids in the construction of effective cases when issues go to court.
+In addition, child custody cases are often referred to mediation in an attempt to resolve disputes early on and avoid the need for a stressful trial altogether.

 Under New Jersey law, there are two types of child custody: legal custody and physical custody.